II - Working with Slurm Scripts

 /home/mst3k/shakespeare

-Use FastX or Open OnDemand or the command line to create a new folder under your home directory.
+Use FastX or Open OnDemand or the command line to create a new folder under your scratch directory.
 Practice changing into and out of it.
+Move hello.slurm and hello.py into the newly created folder.

 Use FastX and Caja to navigate to your /scratch directory.
 To get there, click Go in the Caja menu.
 A textbox will open.
 Be sure that “search for files” is unchecked.
 Erase whatever is in the textbox and type /scratch/mst3k (substituting your own user ID).
 Still in FastX, open a terminal (the black box, or in the System Tools menu) and navigate to your new scratch folder.